MadLittleMods/gulp-css-spriter/README.md

 ## Meta options

  - `spritesheet`: object - hash of options that `gulp-css-spriter` will factor in
-	 - `include`: bool - determines whether or not the declaration should be included in the spritesheet
+	 - `include`: bool - determines whether or not the declaration should be included in the spritesheet.
+This can be left undefined if the `includeMode` is 'implicit'